nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

     ```

 7) **Git ops enabled**
+    Since the infrastructure state is reflected in the repository, it allows self-documenting of infrastructure and team members to submit pull requests that can be reviewed before modifying the infrastructure.

-    To use gitops, make a change to the `qhub-ops.yaml` in a new branch and merge it into master.
-This will trigger a deployement of all of those changes to your qhub.
+    To use gitops, make a change to the `qhub-ops.yaml` in a new branch and create pull request into master.
+When the pull request is merged, it will trigger a deployement of all of those changes to your qhub.

     Congratulations!
 You have now completed your QHub cloud deployment!